 As your Construction Manager, TCMG will act as your owner’s representative through the design and construction phases of your building project, to the first time you turn on the light in your new or renovated building.
-CMG will manage details including working with Architects to keep project costs down, contacting quality Contractors to inform them about the project, working with Contractors to maintain project schedule, processing contractor pay applications, and expediting Owner occupancy permits through local and state agencies.
+TCMG will manage details including working with Architects to keep project costs down, contacting quality Contractors to inform them about the project, working to maintain project schedule, processing contractor pay applications, and expediting Owner occupancy permits through local and state agencies.

 Because we do it better - offering national experience delivered on a much more personal level.
-CMG partners have worked for some of the nation's largest construction companies and developers, and they bring this experience to bear on every project.
+TCMG partners have worked for some of the nation's largest construction companies and developers, and they utilize this experience on every project.